Kitware/vtk-examples/src/Instructions/Guidelines.md

 1. Encourage good programming style
 2. Promote the proper and modern way to use VTK and write VTK programs
-3. Facilitate the nightly compilation and testing of examples that reside in the VTKExamples repository.
+3. Facilitate the nightly compilation and testing of examples that reside in the VTK Examples repository.

 These requirements must be met without compromising the main goal of user education.